TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

    :alt: Growing-prefix maximum Lyapunov exponent vs surrogate posterior standard deviation

 Each point pairs one AL step's growing-prefix :math:`|\lambda_{\max}(A_r(t))|` with that step's mean committee standard deviation.
+The three unstable points sit at moderate, not extreme, committee std (≈ 0.58, 0.62, and 0.78 for :math:`|\lambda_{\max}| = 1.81, 1.39,` and :math:`1.05` respectively);
-Unlike the tighter co-occurrence sometimes seen with a gradient-descent-Jacobian approach, the few unstable points here (above the dashed stability boundary) occur at moderate — not extreme — committee std, and several of the highest-std points are comfortably stable.
-This is expected: DMDc stability reflects how *predictable the trajectory's own dynamics* are as a linear system, which is a different question from how uncertain the committee is at any one queried point; the two remain complementary, largely independent diagnostics.
+the single highest-std point in the whole run (≈ 0.92) is comfortably stable (:math:`|\lambda_{\max}| \approx 0.33`).
+So there is no tight, one-to-one co-occurrence between the two — if anything the relationship runs the opposite way from what one might expect, with the least stable points at middling rather than peak uncertainty: DMDc stability reflects how *predictable the trajectory's own dynamics* are as a linear system, which is a different question from how uncertain the committee is at any one queried point; the two remain complementary, largely independent diagnostics.

 Lyapunov evolution over the campaign
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~